|Index Page||Click on

 "Everyday Computing" as well as a number of other useful publications.

 If you want some training phone 0800 77 1234 to book an Internet starter session with the government sponsored courses.
 Click http://www.ukonlinecentres.com/ and enter your postcode to locate local courses.
-If you have a disability or are restricted in any way some organisations will give free training in the home See ITCANHELP
+If you have a disability or are restricted in any way some organisations will give free training in the home See the Ability Net site and ITCANHELP

 One disabled person wrote "When I use my computer, I can forget my disabilities and concentrate solely on my capabilities.
 Instead of staring out of the window watching the world go by without me, I can travel, shop and go to the cinema all in the same day.
 Now that's what I call progress."

 For a good article on getting a new computer I have written a page on buying a computer if you click Here

-Since the Internet really got underway in 1994 the number using it worldwide had risen to 3 billion by 2014!
+Since the Internet really got underway in 1994 the number using it worldwide had risen to over 3 billion!

 Of the 3 billion, 45% of whom were in Asia